-Additionally, the standard Indian laws against corruption and bribery will apply to violations of the IMC Regulations and other legislation, such as the DMR Act and the Drugs and Cosmetics Act 1940 (DCA), and will also be applicable to healthcare professionals.
+Additionally, the standard Indian laws against corruption and bribery will apply to violations of the IMC Regulations and other legislation, such as the DMR Act and the Drugs and Cosmetic Act 1940 (DCA) and will also apply to healthcare professionals.
 Further, healthcare professionals in violation of these laws will be prosecuted under the applicable penal laws in India.